 "To meet current challenges that utility companies in Asia/Pacific are facing, organizations must leverage cloud computing technologies.
 Cloud technology will play a key role in enabling utility companies to bring down costs and improve operational efficiency while also meeting rapidly changing market needs," says Jayesh Verma, research manager, Energy Insights, IDC Asia/Pacific.

-Oracle Corporation, Tata Consultancy Services Limited, Atos S.A., SAP SE, Salesforce.com, Inc., Accenture plc, Hewlett Packard Enterprise, Dell Inc., Alibaba Group Holding Limited, Google Inc., Tencent Holdings Limited, HCL Technologies Limited, VMware, Inc., IBM, Amazon Web Services Inc., Red Hat, Inc., Cisco Systems, Inc., Fujitsu Limited, Boomi International Ltd., Microsoft Corporation
+Oracle Corporation, Tata Consultancy Services Limited, Atos S.A., SAP SE, Salesforce.com, Inc., Accenture plc, Hewlett Packard Enterprise, Dell Inc., Alibaba Group Holding Limited, Google LLC, Tencent Holdings Limited, HCL Technologies Limited, VMware, Inc., IBM, Amazon Web Services Inc., Red Hat, Inc., Cisco Systems, Inc., Fujitsu Limited, Boomi International Ltd., Microsoft Corporation